 top of page

-In a world where traditional industrial education no longer serves our evolving needs, the CoLab Community Is a vital third space.
-It's our answer to a place between formal institutions and informal networks where we can engage in active learning, sharing and communing together.
+In a world where traditional industrial education and professional development no longer serves our evolving needs, the CoLab Community is a vital third space for learning, sense-makng and collaborating across boundaries.

 WHY WE NEED A THIRD SPACE